Why Direct Register your shares?

 THOMAS PETERFFY, FOUNDER AND CHAIR OF INTERACTIVE BROKERS

 That risk was a good reason to prompt Robinhood (and other brokers) to turn off the buy button.
 This immediately resulted in its intended purpose of driving GME's (as well as many other heavily short-sold companies then and still maliciously referred to by MSM as “meme stocks”) stock price from $482.85 on January 28th all the way down to $193.60 on January 31st!
 There were 3 congressional hearings in the months afterward.
 It is with conviction, that many retail investors believe Wall Street has been continually manipulating GME stock price since January 2021, which is only digging the hole deeper and deeper to delay the inevitable collapse they are facing.
 Short sellers are clinging to the desperate hope that Ryan Cohen and GameStop’s turnaround plan is not the raging success GME stockholders expect it to be.
 They are trying to survive “one more day”.

 "Each thing we did bought us one more day...the choice was between painful and more painful"

 KEN GRIFFIN, CEO OF CITADEL LLC

 Unless GameStop goes bankrupt, Wall Street must inevitably buy-to-close their positions.
 Bankruptcy is looking extremely unlikely with the Cinderella story of GameStop’s revival by top-notch leadership & a passionate community of well-educated investors who love the stock.
-Either GameStop’s success will soon force them to or retail investors direct registering all 76 million shares and “locking the float” will.
+Either GameStop’s success will soon force them to close positions, or retail investors direct registering all 304 million shares and “locking the float” will.